dailystory/docs/articles/changelog/2020/september.md

 # DailyStory Product Updates for September 2020
+## September 22, 2020
+* Iteration on email experiments

 ## September 21, 2020
 * More segment details on recipients for SMS
 * Export large segments in background task